 For example, early on, you have a quest to take out a group of thugs, let’s say we have six thugs to take out.
 You have a jolly good run over to their hideout and a good tally-ho of a scuffle.
 After taking down two of them you get iced by the other four.

 You lose a bit of XP, respawn at a nearby safe house and you run back over for round two.
 When you arrive, the two thugs you killed previously are still dead.
 You essentially didn’t lose any progress toward the objective.
 This poses a problem to the entire structure of the game.

 All of the tension and careful planning, the sneaking at night, and tactical fighting is affected.
-It all loses a good chunk of its impact when you can brute force your objectives simply by throwing yourself at it until you succeed.
+It all loses a good chunk of its impact when you can brute force your objectives simply by throwing yourself at them until you succeed.
 If you take out one more thug, that’s only three left on your next try.
-The games tension-filled atmosphere is fantastic, but the lack of consequence for failure eats away at it.
+The game’s tension-filled atmosphere is fantastic, but the lack of consequence for failure eats away at it.
 It won’t be an issue for everyone admittedly, but it does impact my enjoyment of an otherwise pretty great game.

 The free-running is fantastic, the combat feels excellent, and the crafting and skill system are well designed.
-Dying Light Plays well, and the story is entertaining, even if it is fairly basic.
+Dying Light Plays great, and the story is entertaining, even if it is fairly basic.
 The gunplay definitely sours the experience when it comes up, and the lack of any real consequence for failure tarnishes every mechanic of the game.
 If that doesn’t turn you off then there is a lot to love about this zombie romp

 - The fluid movement and weighty combat

 - The games leveling, crafting and movement system make quests fun